Ergotropy Dynamics in a Dissipative Graphene Quantum Battery: Model

 The battery is initialized in the ground state of the system Hamiltonian $H_0$, obtained by solving:

 with the corresponding density matrix given by $\rho_0 = |\psi_{GS}\rangle\langle\psi_{GS}|$.

 The charging process is driven by an external, time-dependent Gaussian pulse field represented as

 The chosen pulse Hamiltonian is analogous to a longitudinal Zeeman interaction, where the diagonal form induces opposite energy shifts for states of opposite spin or pseudospin orientation.
 Such a coupling alters the energy spectrum without causing inter-state transitions, thereby preserving phase coherence during the charging dynamics.
 This results in a coherent, reversible energy injection process that can be experimentally realized through spin- or valley-selective electrostatic or magnetic field in graphene-based systems.
 Here, $t$ denotes time, governing the temporal evolution of the charging process, while $\tau$ characterizes the pulse width and thus the duration of the external drive.

 A smaller $\tau$ corresponds to a faster, more localized pulse.
 In this study, $\tau = 1.0$ is chosen as a normalized time scale to represent a fast charging process within a short interaction window.
 A larger $B_s$ produces stronger driving and faster population transfer between energy levels.

 Gaussian pulses are commonly used in quantum control and thermodynamic processes because they are experimentally feasible and minimize abrupt transitions that could cause unwanted excitations~\cite{quach2022superabsorption, ferraro2018high, campaioli2017enhancing}.
 The total time-dependent Hamiltonian governing the charging process is thus .
 The applied pulse coherently drives transitions between eigenstates of $H_0$, effectively transferring energy into the system and charging the quantum battery.
+We note that the Gaussian pulse is chosen for its smooth temporal profile and experimental feasibility, while the Hamiltonian parameters and pulse characteristics govern the efficiency and dynamics of the charging process, the primary focus of the present work is on the dissipative evolution of the system following the charging stage.
+In this context, these parameters determine the initial non-passive state from which open-system dynamics proceeds.
+A detailed optimization of coupling strength and pulse width for maximizing charging performance is beyond the scope of the present study and is left for future investigation.